odoonz/odoonz-addons/product_pricelist_extended/README.rst

 Pricelist Extensions
 ====================

+*IMPORTANT NOTE: this v15 branch is a stepping stone to 16.0 and not in production use by the author.
+Please use with care and if you feel this module is entirely stable raise an issue to have this notice removed*

 This module allows pricelist to be configured using more than just a single product or variant.

 In addition it disassociates the concept of a category for pricing purposes vs a product category for stock and